GameFoundry/bsf/Documentation/Manuals/Native/User/lights.md

 Lights						{#lights}
 ===============

 Lights control the rendering of the nearby **Renderable** objects, by attempting to simulate how a real light would affect them.
 They are represented by the @ref bs::CLight "Light" component.
+They are essential for creating a realistic 3D scene.

 # Creating a light
 **Light** is created as any component, and requires no additional parameters.